mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 ### General question

 Nice!
 We are happy to receive general questions around Vizro.
-Please also head to our [issues page](https://github.com/mckinsey/vizro/issues) and raise a ticket in the category `general question`.
-We would appreciate if you searched the existing issues for a similar description before raising a new ticket.
+Please head to our [issues page](https://github.com/mckinsey/vizro/issues) and raise a ticket in the category `general question`.
+We would be grateful if you could check for any similar descriptions in the existing issues before opening a new ticket.

 ## How to interact with the repository